Vojvodina: Economy

 Vojvodina is one of Serbia’s most developed regions, second only to Belgrade region in economic output.
 It accounts for more than a quarter of country’s GDP, though its relative contribution has declined in recent decades.
 However, economic disparities persist, with many areas lagging behind economic strongholds such as south Bačka (centered around Novi Sad), south Banat (centered around Pančevo, and to a lesser degree, Vršac), and Syrmia (with towns of Inđija, Sremska Mitrovica, Ruma).

 Vojvodina is often referred to as the "breadbasket of Serbia" due to its rich soil and flat terrain ideal for large-scale farming.
 Region's rich chernozem soils cover much of its 1.65 million hectares of arable land, equivalent to the combined arable land of Austria, the Netherlands, Belgium, and Luxembourg.
 This makes it Serbia’s agricultural heartland, producing much of the nation’s wheat, maize, sugar beets, sunflowers, and oilseeds.
 In addition, Fruška Gora and Vršac Mountains, are one of most important viticulture regions in Serbia.

 Relatively significant deposits of oil and natural gas are located in Banat, and their extraction satisfies some 20% of Serbia's needs.
 The Pančevo Oil Refinery, with annual capacity of 4.8 million tonnes, is one of the most modern oil-refineries in Europe.
-Vojvodina plays a vital role for energy transport in a wider region as is traversed with several major pipelines: TurkStream natural gas pipeline (capacity of 16 billion cu m), Adria crude oil pipeline, and currently ongoing project of crude oil pipeline between Algyő and Novi Sad (capacity of 5 million TOE, due to be completed by 2028).
+Vojvodina plays a vital role for energy transport in a wider region as is traversed with several major pipelines: TurkStream natural gas pipeline (capacity of 16 billion cu m), branch of Adria crude oil pipeline, and currently ongoing project of crude oil pipeline between Algyő and Novi Sad (capacity of 5 million TOE, due to be completed by 2028).
 Bulk of Serbia's renewable energy generated from wind power comes from southern Banat as some large scale wind farm projects have been developed in the area in the last decade.

 Key industrial sectors include food processing, metal and machinery production, as well as chemical and pharmaceutical industry.
 The IT industry has seen notable growth, driven by foreign investments and a skilled workforce, particularly in Novi Sad, which is a tech hub of Serbia.

 Several pan-European transport corridors run through Vojvodina: corridor X (as the A1 motorway and the A3 motorway, respectively; as well as a double-track high-speed rail from Belgrade to Subotica) and corridor VII (the Danube river waterway).
 The three largest rivers in Vojvodina are navigable stream: Danube with a length of 588 kilometers and its tributaries Tisza (168 km), Sava (206 km), and Bega (75 km).
 Among them was dug extensive network of irrigation canals, drainage and transport, with a total length of 939 km, of which 673 km navigable.